srinathkr07/COVID-19-in-India/README.md

 **Is the SIR model accurate?**

-I ain't a specialist in Epidemiology so there are bound to be differences between actual and predicted cases.
+I am not a specialist in Epidemiology so there are bound to be differences between actual and predicted cases.
 These predictions are only meant to be taken as a worst case scenario and with a lot of caution.